cockroachdb/docs/v21.2/data-domiciling.md

 ### Step 3.
 View noncompliant replicas

 Next, run a [replication report](query-replication-reports.html) to see which ranges are still not in compliance with your desired domiciling: that data on EU-based entities (users, etc.) does not leave EU-based nodes.

+On a small demo cluster like this one, the data movement from the previous step should have finished almost instantly; on larger clusters, the rebalancing process may take longer.
+For more information about the performance considerations of rebalancing data in multi-region clusters, see [Performance considerations](migrate-to-multiregion-sql.html#performance-considerations).

 With the default settings, you should expect some replicas in the cluster to be violating this constraint.
 This is because [non-voting replicas](architecture/replication-layer.html#non-voting-replicas) are enabled by default in [multi-region clusters](multiregion-overview.html) to enable stale reads of data in [regional tables](regional-tables.html) from outside those tables' [home regions](set-locality.html#crdb_region).
 For many use cases, this is preferred, but it keeps you from meeting the domiciling requirements for this example.